-

 The New Shaker Studio Worktable is 56 inches long, 18 inches wide, and 31 inches high.
 The top, legs, and door frames are Walnut.
 The door inserts and drawer fronts are Curly Maple.

-The Book of Shaker Furniture by John Kassay attributes this candle stand to the New Lebanon Shaker Community in New York.
+The Book of Shaker Furniture by John Kassay attributes these candle stands to the New Lebanon Shaker Community in New York.

 The Encyclopedia of Shaker Furniture documents this piece as a worktable made by the New Lebanon Shaker Community in New York.